syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timeline/customization.md

 ### Individual styling

-You can also apply unique styles to individual connectors, to differentiate specific items within the timeline.
+You can also apply unique styles to individual connectors, to differentiate specific items within the Timeline.

 {% if page.publishingplatform == "aspnet-core" %}